EpiCoronaHack/Hackathon2020/README.md

 ## Instructions
+All team members will need a github account.
   1. Choose one team member to fork this repository.

-  2. Add all other team members as collaborators, and clone the new fork.
-  3. Make a new subdirectory within the chosen theme directory to be your working directory.
+  2. Make a new subdirectory within the chosen theme directory to be your working directory.
+  3. Add all other team members as collaborators, and clone the new fork.
   4. Once completed, submit a pull request to this original repository.

 ## Collaborative computing